 Property development has been Belle's historical core business area.
-Belle believes that its large-scale, self-contained, and community-type leisure developments around its Tagaytay Highlands and Tagaytay Midlands clubs are unique in the Philippines.
+Belle believes that its large-scale, self- contained, and community-type leisure developments in Tagaytay Highlands and Tagaytay Midlands are unique in the Philippines.
 In general, Belle competes somewhat with the developers such as Ayala Land, Inc., Landco Pacific Corporation and Megaworld Corporation with respect to its residential and subdivision projects.
 Some of these developers, like Ayala Land, Inc., are bigger in size than Belle.
-Nevertheless, Belle is able to effectively compete with the above companies primarily on the basis of product quality, reliability to deliver the projects as promised, project location, and high-end property development expertise.
+Nevertheless, Belle is able to effectively compete with the above companies primarily on the basis of product quality, reliability in delivering the projects as promised, project location, and high-end property development expertise.
 Furthermore, Belle has a market base of more than 7,000 wealthy individuals who are existing members of Tagaytay Highlands International Golf Club, The Country Club at Tagaytay Highlands, and Tagaytay Midlands, which provides a marketing advantage.

-In gaming, City of Dream Manila competes against casinos operated by PAGCOR and the other three licensees that are already operating - Newport World Resorts of Travelers International Hotel Group, Inc. ("Travelers"), Solaire Resort and Casino of Bloomberry Resorts Corporation, and Okada Manila of Universal Entertainment Corporation.
-Solaire has expanded and built its casino resort in Quezon City, marking the opening of the second Solaire casino in the Philippines in May 2024.
+In gaming, City of Dream Manila (CODM) competes against casinos operated by PAGCOR and the other three licensees that are already operating - Newport World Resorts of Travelers International Hotel Group, Inc. ("Travelers"), Solaire Resort and Casino of Bloomberry Resorts Corporation, and Okada Manila of Universal Entertainment Corporation.
 Travelers has also broken ground on its planned Westside City (formerly known as Resorts World Bayshore) project in PAGCOR City, with the opening of the casino estimated to be in the last quarter of 2025.